10 Ways how to stop gambling addiction

 How to spot an addicted gambler?

 Evidence shows compulsive, or problem gamblers tend to be disorganized, poorly adapted, emotionally unstable, impulsive, and suffering from alcohol problems.
-The characteristics of addicted gamblers are more pronounced if they also have a co-occurring mental health disorder.
-For example, a study from the Canadian Journal of Psychiatry found that addictive gamblers have high scores regarding social alienation and stress reaction but lower scores for wellbeing and social closeness.
+The characteristics of addicted gamblers are more pronounced if they have a co-occurring mental health disorder.

 What are the symptoms of gambling addiction?